Great Meteoron Monastery – First Monastery of Meteora Greece

 The Great Meteoron Monastery of Meteora is really GREAT with its several superlative interesting facts.
 It is located on a peak which is highest when compared to peaks of other 5 active monasteries.
 Area wise too it is the largest.
 Keep the best part of your tour time for this monastery.

 Until the early 20th century the monastery could be accessed by only ropes and ladders.
 In 1923 steps were carved out in the sides of the mountain.
-Since then access is a lot easier, nevertheless you can see the remains of these ladders and ropes even today.
+Since then access is a lot easier.
+I saw how precariously those ancient ladders used to enter the monastery were placed.
+Approach is a lot easier today.

 - It is located on a peak named – Platys Lithos meaning Broad Rock, at a height of 1000ft (615m) above sea level.